Out of the Blue (book): Government crisis and Truss's resignation

 The government fell into crisis in October 2022.
-Robbie Griffiths of The Evening Standard speculated on 5 October that, with Out of the Blue set to be sent to the printers "in the next few days", Truss's "turbulent start to the job" put Cole and Heale in a difficult position.
+Robbie Griffiths of the Evening Standard speculated on 5 October that, with Out of the Blue set to be sent to the printers "in the next few days", Truss's "turbulent start to the job" put Cole and Heale in a difficult position.
 On 19 October, the subtitle was changed, replacing the word "astonishing" with "explosive"; the book was for a time pulled from Amazon in the United States for review.
 The same day, at Prime Minister's Questions, Leader of the Opposition Keir Starmer joked:

 A book is being written about the Prime Minister's time in office.
-Apparently, it is going to be out by Christmas.
+Apparently it's going to be out by Christmas.
 Is that the release date or the title?

 Heale tweeted in response: "Your copy is in the post, thanks @Keir_Starmer".
-Private Eye magazine accused Starmer of stealing the joke from the issue they had published that day, which referred to Out of the Blue as "Due out on 8 December.
+Private Eye accused Starmer of stealing the joke from the issue they had published that day, which referred to Out of the Blue as "Due out on 8 December.
 (The book, that is.
-Not its subject.)"
+Not its subject.)".

-Truss announced her resignation a day later, making her the shortest-serving prime minister in UK history.
+Truss announced her resignation a day later, making her the shortest-serving prime minister in British history.
 Soon after, Heale tweeted, "Back to the rewrites...".
 He said in an interview with Bloomberg News that he and Cole would edit the book and add a new chapter, titled "Into the Red".
 Truss's resignation also caused the cancellation of Cole and Heale's scheduled third interview with her.

 Five days after Truss announced her resignation, HarperCollins announced a second change in subtitle, this time to The Inside Story of the Unexpected Rise and Rapid Fall of Liz Truss, and moved the publication date forward, to 1 November for the ebook edition and 24 November for the print and audio editions.
 In a press release, HarperCollins quoted Cole and Heale as saying, "The irony is not lost on us that our biography of a politician whose rise and fall was built upon her ability to shapeshift with startling speed, has itself now needed a lightning retool to keep up with her."